 So it is unusual to see how the council is giving £172,500 to its secondary priority, yet is cutting £166,690 of funding from its supposed primary "Safe Boston" priority!
 Clearly they are confused about the order of their own priorities.
 Surely the safety of citizens must come before unused and tax-draining leisure facilities?

-Fattest Town in England, the council has certainly failed in its 'priority 2' for "A Healthy Boston".
+Since Boston was rated the Fattest Town in England, the council has certainly failed in its 'priority 2' for "A Healthy Boston".
 Maybe now it is attempting to spectacularly fail in its first priority of "A Safe Boston".
 Cutting the amount of people operating CCTV cameras is comparable to cutting the numbers of Police officers; neither will result in improvements to community safety and can only be putting our safety at risk.

 Unless the council are guilty of gross incompetence, then it appears they are purposefully wishing to fail the people they are supposed to serve.
 Why does their passion for cuts not extend to our council tax bills and their own expenses?
 Why is it that they put so much effort into keeping us fat, poor and dumb victims?
+In November I wrote about the Council's attempts to Kill Off CCTV, but maybe it is not CCTV staff but US that are the intended victims.

 Is This Still Life?